The Road to Inner Peace: How Motorcycle Maintenance Can Help You Find Zen

 The best way to check treads is with the wear indicator that’s actually part of the tire.
 The indicator is a rubber knob within the tire’s grooves.
 NOTE: The wear indicator is meant to be INSIDE the grooves.
 If the knob is starting to even out with the surface of the tire, you’ll need a replacement.

-You can get away with checking tread every now and then, you need to check the tire air pressure every time you plan on taking a ride.
+While you can get away with checking tread every now and then, you need to check the tire air pressure every time you plan on taking a ride.
 When tire pressure gets too low, your motorcycle might not handle as well.
 Plus, the ride could feel uncomfortable.

 Don’t leave this to guesswork, you’ll need a real pressure gauge to do it right.
 First, find the valve stem on your wheel – it will be on the inside.
 Remove the cap and connect the gauge to the stem.
 You’ll get a pressure reading that you can compare with the recommended values / optimal pressure noted on the tire’s sidewall.